corybrunson/plt/README.md

 #> [1] 0.004917171
 ```

-(Note that the operations automatically reconcile the different ranges
+(Note that the landscapes are automatically delimited to a compatible
-of the landscapes.)
+domain.)

 ### Calculus